Michigan Economic Development Corporation

-The Michigan Economic Development Corporation (MEDC) is a public-private partnership agency and economic development corporation dedicated to job creation in the U.S. state of Michigan.
-Operating under the slogan "Pure Michigan", the MEDC attempts to encourage the tourism potential of the state and foster business relocations to Michigan.
+The Michigan Economic Development Corporation (MEDC) is a public-private partnership agency and economic development corporation in the U.S. state of Michigan.
+Operating under the slogan "Pure Michigan", MEDC attempts to encourage the tourism potential of the state and foster business relocations to Michigan.
+MEDC’s Michigan Business portal lists startup and scale-up services, SmartZones, and capital access programs for entrepreneurs; current offerings and contacts are posted on the site.

+The MEDC also manages entrepreneurship and small business growth initiatives through its statewide SmartZone network and related programs that provide incubator space, mentorship, and access to early-stage capital for startups and small firms.

+MEDC’s SmartZones support technology-based entrepreneurs with incubators, funding connections, and business services, with current locations and contacts published by the state.

-The Michigan Economic Development Corporation is the successor-in-interest of the Michigan Jobs Commission, created in 1993.
-The Commission was translated into the Development Corporation in 1999.
+MEDC is the successor-in-interest of the Michigan Jobs Commission, created in 1993.
+The commission was translated into the Development Corporation in 1999.
 Its growth and operations during the following twenty years reflected the urgency of moving away from Michigan's perceived standing as a one-industry state dependent on fluctuating conditions in the motor vehicle industry.